 - Range Row maps are the most common field maps in FRS. - 2D and 4 Row maps are specialty maps for specific applications. - The Master Trait List is a list of all traits that can be observed. - A trait template is for organizing a smaller list of traits that are of interest for daily or seasonal observations.

-These files can be created or edited on a PC and then imported to the FRS database while it is in the DataLink program on the PC.
+These files can be created or edited on a PC and then imported to the FRS database using DataLink.

 As is common in many Windows applications, the browse feature lets you select the file to import.